Hamza-s1727/portfolio-website/README.md

-This is a website used to hold future projects and information.
-Currently under construction.
-Bootstrapped with Create React App.
+This is a website that holds information about myself, projects and other information.
+You can find it at www.hsheikh.com.
+Bootstrapped with Create React App and hosted on an Oracle Cloud VM using nginx

-A website link will be provided upon the website completion.